 How to Store Grilled Filet Mignon

-Grilled filet will keep in the fridge, well wrapped and/or covered, for 3 to 4 days.
-You can reheat it in a cast iron pan over medium heat with a little bit of oil or butter, or wrap it in foil and reheat it the oven (350 F) for about 5 to 10 minutes, depending on how thickly it's sliced.
+Grilled filet mignon will keep in the fridge, well wrapped and/or covered, for three to four days.
+You can reheat it in a cast-iron pan over medium heat with a little bit of oil or butter, or wrap it in foil and reheat it in the oven (350 F) for about 5 to 10 minutes, depending on how thickly it's sliced.